oftenzhan/OftenDeck/scripts/oftendeck_new_scratchbuild.md

 `1 System Options > S1 Wireless LAN`

 Go through and enter your SSID and password.

+Once you are connected to the internet, update, upgrade, and

 ```
 sudo apt upgrade -y